 [su_note]Don’t forget to use [assembly: OwinStartup(typeof(WEBAPITokenBasedAuth.Startup))] above class “Startp”[/su_note]

 To know more about OWIN Startup class and its configuration, Navigate owin-startup-class-detection

 Step 6: Now go to App_Start and do some changes in “WebApiConfig” class.
 If you don’t have this class in your project then simply create one with the same name in App_Start.
 Write given code in “WebApiConfig” class

 Step 7: Make sure below one line is written In Global.asax.cs under “Application_Start” function of a Global class.
 If not, please write it.

 Great.
-Now you have created your WEB API with token based authentication.
+Now you have created your WEB API with token-based authentication.
 You can use WEB API testing tools like fiddler or postman.
-Don’t worry we will guide you how to check.
+Don’t worry we will guide you on how to check.
 Here we are going to learn how to consume WEB API using postman.
-Follow given steps
+Follow the given steps

 Step 1: You have to enter a few details before you post details on the server.